Ezekiel's Warning to Israel, Judah, Gog & Magog

 CHAPTER 13

-True prophets would be building up the “wall” [defenses] for God’s people so that they will be prepared to “stand in the battle in the day of [Yehovah]”—a reference to taking back the entire expanded land of Israel for all twelve tribes.
+True prophets would be building up the “wall” [defenses] for Yehovah’s people so that they will be prepared to “stand in the battle in the day of Yehovah”—a reference to taking back the entire expanded land of Israel for all twelve tribes.
 In Acts, Paul called one of these turkeys a whitewashed wall.
 I take it that being whitewashed meant only paying lip service to a truth:

 Those preachers who persist in their lies will be terminated!